manish-gemini/cicd-test/SPHINX/IMAGE/source/index.rst

    Overview
    Architecture
    System Requirements
-   Deployment Scenarios
+   appOrbit Deployment Scenarios
-   Deploying appOrbit Platform
+   Deploying the appOrbit Platform
-   Launching appOrbit Platform
+   Launching the appOrbit Platform
-   Configuring appOrbit Platform
+   Configuring the appOrbit Platform
    Using a Cloud
    Using a Cluster
-   Using a DataCatalog
-   Using a DataTemplate
-   Using an Application Blueprint
-   Deploying the Application
-   Using a Snapshot
-   Using Restore
-   Cloning Applications
-   Updating a Blueprint
-   Setting up Users
-   BluePrints Reference
-   Command Line Interface
-   Release Notes
-   Terminology
-   Supportability